Marcus-Keil/toil-cwl-example/README.md

 ```
 toil-cwl-runner --jobStore <jobstoreName> --singularity --default-container <imageName> workflow.cwl parameters.yaml
 ```
 where again, the "--singularity" and "--default-container" option are used, which toil-cwl-runner states are valid options.
 However, the results that are printed in the z_version.txt file represents the current operating system being used by the user.
 In our case "Ubuntu 22.04".
+One thing to note is that for some reason cwltool will replace the output files if they exist, but toil-cwl-runner does not replace the files if they already exists, so if cwltool is run first, please ensure you at least delete 'z_version.txt' so to get the results as printed by toil-cwl-runner.